rstgroup/json-api-php/README.md

 $postsResource->setEntities(array($post1, $post2));
 ```

-Setter is not as important as getter - we could use constructor for that as well - but getter method in this case **MUST be named exactly** `getAuthor()`.
+Setter is not as important as getter---we could use constructor for that as well---but getter method in this case **MUST be named exactly** `getAuthor()`.
 Why?
-Because `Writer` will automatically determine name of needed getter method based on:
+Because `Writer` will automatically determine the name of a needed getter method based on:

 * relation type (one-to-one/one-to-many)
 * resource name/collection name (here: author/authors)

-In our case one post is related with one author, so relation type is `one-to-one`, as such resource name "author" will be used as a name of the getter method.
-In case of `one-to-many` relation type, like author having many posts, collection name ("posts") of post resource will be used, so name of getter method would be `getPosts()` in `Author` entity class.
+In our case one post is related to one author, so the relation type is `one-to-one`.
+Therefore, the "author" resource name will be used as the name of the getter method.
+In case of a `one-to-many` relation (like author having many posts), collection name ("posts") of the `Post` resource will be used.
+Because of that, `getPosts()` from the `Author` entity class will serve as the getter method.

 Anyway, we create relation between post and its author like this:
 ``` php